chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 foo.noexec          empty file.
 Indicates .chpl file should only be compiled,
                     not executed.
+See `Controlling How It Runs`_ for more information.
+NOEXEC              Indicates all .chpl files in this directory should only be
+                    compiled, not executed.
-See `Controlling How It Runs`_ for more information. foo.notest          empty file.
-Indicates the file should not be run explicitly See `Controlling How It Runs`_ for more information.
+foo.notest          empty file.
+Indicates the file should not be run explicitly
+                    See `Controlling How It Runs`_ for more information.
 NOTEST              empty file.
 Indicates the directory should not be run